comp-mol-biol/cascade_computing/README.md

 ### The df_domains Reference Table

 The notebook aggregates these dictionaries into a `df_domains` table.
-This serves as the primary metadata source, allowing the notebook to automatically extract amino acid sequences and map analysis results to specific domains.
+This serves as the primary metadata source, allowing the notebook to automatically extract amino acid sequences and map analysis results to specific domains or amino-acid types.

 ---